Don’t drink coffee before a blood pressure test

 Don’t eat a high-fat meal before getting blood drawn

 iStock/lauraag You might want to avoid the fettucini alfredo or double cheeseburger before a regular blood workup.
 “If you wouldn’t normally have a high-fat meal, then don’t do it, so your physician can get an accurate picture of your health,” says Deepa Iyengar, MD, associate professor of family and community medicine at McGovern Medical School at UTHealth and an attending physician at Memorial Hermann-Texas Medical Center.
 Eating an unusually large meal could cause the results of your test to be skewed.
 You may need to avoid eating in general.
 “If your blood work will include a measurement of cholesterol or other fats, it is best to avoid any calories for eight to 10 hours before the test is drawn,” says Dr. Dewar.
 “Your blood sugar and certain fats in the blood called triglycerides can be increased for a bit after you eat.”
 You probably will be told to fast before a regular blood workup, says Dr. Iyengar, so you might not have a choice.
-Here are more doctor appointment mistakes you don’t know you’re making.
+Make sure you know the right questions you should be asking your doctor.